 The course is geared for K-12 teachers, but it is also relevant for counselors, faculty in higher education, parents and anyone else interested in understanding this important issue.

 3 Grad Credits (Optional): From Framingham State University, a leading provider of K-12 teacher training.
 Requirements are to complete the four Unit Quizzes at 80% level (you may retake them til you reach 80%); make at least one comment in each of the four Unit discussions; and write a 1-2 page paper based on the course, submitting it within two weeks after the course ends.
 PRDV 79520, additional $225 cost, payable to Framingham State University.
-Info sent after you register for the course, or email us at email@example.com
+Click Here for directions on how to pay.
+Email us at email@example.com for more information.

 Length (in hours): 16